TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupfailedasremedialbackupinprogres.md

 # UserErrorBackupFailedAsRemedialBackupInProgress

 <!--issueDescription-->
-We have identified that your backup operation failed because there is already another remedial full backup is in progress.
+We have identified that your backup operation failed because there is already another remedial full backup is in progress
 <!--/issueDescription-->

 ## **Recommended Steps**

--	If you trigger a backup while another full backup is still running it will cause a mismatch of the previous log backup to the current log backup.
+- If you trigger a backup while another full backup is still running it will cause a mismatch of the previous log backup to the current log backup
 - Verify if multiple backups have been triggered from HANA native clients.
-Wait for the remedial backup job to complete before triggering another backup.
+Wait for the remedial backup job to complete before triggering another backup